Dr. Mary Way Bolt

 Chris Ann Szep's Profile

-The inaugural recipient of Cecil County's Athena award earned her bachelor's degree from Virginia Tech and her master's from Wilmington University.
+Szep was the inaugural recipient of the Cecil County’s Athena Leadership Award and played an integral role in drafting the County’s charter form of government and advocating for the adoption of charter government.
+Szep earned her bachelor’s degree from Virginia Tech and her master’s degree from Wilmington University.

 Dr. Christy Dryer's Profile